cozy/cozy-stack/doc/architecture.md

 #### Creating a new application

-We want to make simple to create a new app.
+One of the goals of the new architecture is to make it easier for developers to write new apps.
 It means having a good documentation, but also some devtools to help:

 - the `cozy` executable will have a command to setup a new project
 - the devtools on the cozy interface will give documentation about the